 Nuclear Plants are Dangerous

 Nuclear plants are dangerous.
 We expend a lot of energy protecting the infrastructure as well as employees.
-Fortunately for the plant’s neighbors, the chances of a catastrophic event are slim.
-On the subject of nuclear waste, though, there are a lot of opinions.
+Fortunately, for the plant’s neighbors, the chances of a catastrophic event are slim.
+On the subject of nuclear waste, in any case, there are many opinions.
+Is nuclear waste really that dangerous?

-Though we often assume these plants are environmental villains, that is unclear.
+We often assume that these plants are environmental villains, but that might be murkier than we assumed.
 Many sites seek to debunk myths about nuclear waste.
-Though some argue over the relatively low toxic effects on the environment, last year the estimated cost of cleaning up America’s nuclear waste jumped more than $100 billion dollars in one year—$383.78 billion in 2017 to $493.96 billion in 2018.
+However, last year, the estimated cost of cleaning up America’s nuclear waste jumped more than $100 billion dollars in one year—$383.78 billion in 2017 to $493.96 billion in 2018.